gjbex/training-material/Python/README.md

     language text, both serial and parallel implementations.
 1. `style.md`: some style tips based on code reviews and observations in the field
+1. `Vtk`: examples of using the KitWare VTK library.